From our CEO Aga Gajownik

 - Business Model

 Each hack is different and we keep testing solutions and tools to support the process of development of the next generation of tech leaders.
-Please connect with us if you would like to take part in this process.
+Please connect with us if you would like to take part in this process and get access to our initial resource Trello board.